Search element - Quick search bar

 • Put your feet up as you feed or listen to calming music.

-• Place a warm washer on your breast for a few minutes.
+• Briefly place a warm washer on your breast.

 Distraction

-• If you’re using a pump, you might find popping a cover over the collection bottle helps to distract you from worrying about how much milk is coming out.
+• If you’re using a pump, you might find popping a cover over the collection bottle or look away so you don’t see how much milk is coming out.

 Touch